USING IRONXL

 VB C#

-The above code helps us import data from Excel.
+The above code imports data from Excel.
 To provide more context, let's assume we are designing a Windows Forms application with a DataGridView control and a button.
-The button will allow us to browse for the Excel file from a specific location.
-We have also added some custom code to filter and display only a limited number of files with a specific extension.
+The button will open a dialog to browse for the Excel file from a specific location.
+A custom code is added to filter and display only a limited number of files with a specific extension.

-Once the Excel details are loaded into the IronXL object, we can use the ToDataSet method to convert the Excel sheet data into a dataset.
+Once the Excel details are loaded into the IronXL object, the ToDataSet method is used to convert the Excel sheet data into a dataset.
 Each sheet in the Excel file will be converted into a separate table within the dataset.

-We can then load the required table from the dataset into the DataGridView.
-To do this, we set the DataGridView's DataSource property to the newly created DataTable object from IronXL.
-This step allows us to populate the DataGridView with the data from the Excel file.
+Then, load the required table from the dataset into the DataGridView.
+To do this, the DataGridView's DataSource property is set to the newly created DataTable object from IronXL.
+This step allows the data population from the Excel file to the DataGridView.

-Additionally, we have added some code that will convert the Excel header name to the DataGridView header.
+Additionally, the Excel header name is also assigned to the DataGridView header.
 Furthermore, we removed any additional information column from the DataTable that contains the Excel column as row data.
 This ensures that only the relevant data is displayed in the DataGridView.

-For more tutorials on using IronXL, click here.
+For more tutorials on using IronXL, click on this how-to guide.

 Conclusion